-I received this book for free from ALA 2011 in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.The Shattering by Karen Healey
+I received this book for free from in exchange for an honest review.
+This does not affect my opinion of the book or the content of my review.The Shattering Goodreads

 Reading from my ARC only almost a year after I got it.
 I always feel a bit weird about that but what can I say I’m poor and I plan to give the authors business in the future.